 Khronos Group News Archives

-DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for March 2009 2008.
+DMP has just announced the OpenGL ES getting start course and the OpenGL ES advanced course for May 2009.
 Complete details for the advanced course are here, and complete details for the getting started course here.
 Read More

 Google announced that they are changing the way COLLADA and Google Earth files from the Google 3D Warehouse are served up.
 Currently, Google Earth files in the 3D Warehouse are simple 'wrappers' around COLLADA 3D model files, and up until now, they've simply provided the COLLADA (and consequently, the Google Earth) files that SketchUp has produced.
 Google has changed things so that soon after you upload a file, a COLLADA/Google Earth file is generated on the server using the provided SketchUp file.
 The big news is that every model in the 3D Warehouse will now be available in the COLLADA format.
 Read More